 Although not true for every culture, this benefit may be paramount for some – particularly in countries such as China and South Korea.
 The initiation into a society (a process in itself) equates to an often unspoken agreement that for future educational and career opportunities, alliances will be honoured and preferential treatment will be awarded to a society’s members over others.
-This is particularly true of the fraternities and sororities mentioned in Lesson 1.
+This is particularly true of the fraternities and sororities mentioned in Chapter 1.
 Whether this is fair or not, societies and clubs are in any case where you are most likely to meet the most passionate and driven individuals, and building relationships with such people may well open doors to you for exciting future opportunities.

 Benefit 5: Saving Money

 It is very often the situation that the clubs and activities provided for students are cheaper than those available to a member of the public.
 Whether this is because of group deals, government subsidies or local business co-ops, university clubs are often able to secure discounts for national and international events.
 Signing up may therefore make for the most cost-effective period of an individual’s life when participating in extreme sports and competitions or in learning new hobbies.

 Chapter 2 explores the topic: What are five benefits of joining a club or society?
 Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 Chapter 3 explores the topic: What are five tips for choosing university societies?
 Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 Collect Academic Marks

 40 Marks for joining